Troubleshooting the E-26 Heat Amps Locked On Error Code

 Overview

 The E-26 Heat Amps Locked On error occurs when the system detects electrical current (amp draw) to the heating elements even though there is no demand for heat.
 This is identified by the amp sensors.
-The fryer may temporarily resume operation after the user acknowledges the error, but if the issue persists, the error will redisplay.
+The fryer may temporarily resume operation after the user acknowledges the error, but if the issue persists, the error will reappear.

 • E-26U: Amp draw detected at the upper element when no demand for heat.